 BP measuring at home

-Leith Mount Surgery Home Blood Pressure Diary (this contains the link to send back your results to the practice via eConsult)
+Leith Mount Surgery Home BP Diary (this contains the link to send back your results to the practice via eConsult)

 If you already have a diagnosis of high blood pressure, our Practice Blood Pressure Team will invite you to attend for a blood test at the Surgery and ask you to complete a week of home blood pressure monitoring using either your own machine or one borrowed from the Practice and then return the results to the Blood Pressure Team at Leith Mount Surgery.
 Our Practice Nurses will review these results then arrange a telephone appointment with you.